 RESOLVE CONFLICT · BUILD TRUST · REGAIN VITALITY

-RELATIONSHIP TROUBLE – Long Island Counseling Services is able to help.
+RELATIONSHIP TROUBLE – If you’re seeing signs of a bad marriage, Long Island Counseling can help with professional marriage counseling.
 You know your relationship is in trouble when neither of you wants to meet the needs of the other.
 Eventually, the relationship becomes mutually withholding and antagonistic, and fails to offer the satisfaction you had hoped for.
 The stress of a joyless relationship adds to the trouble.
 It makes it difficult to imagine healing without professional help.
+Lisa Lempel-Sander at Long Island Counseling is a trained relationship therapist who offers professional and effective marriage counseling.

 DEALING WITH CONFLICT – Each couple struggles uniquely with conflict.
 Some suffer with noisy conflict.
 Others with malignant silence.
 Differences are poorly negotiated.
 You’re fighting the same fight over and over again.
 Each partner participates in the loss of mutual satisfaction.
 It’s not surprising that sexual and emotional intimacy decline or recede into the background.

-IMPROVE COMMUNICATION – Professional couples counseling and marital therapy is comprehensive.
-It is careful to untangle who needs what, and why both participants feel deprived, aggrieved, angry and in need of reparation.
-The therapist takes an equitable position, aligning herself not with individual, but with the potential health of the relationship.
+IMPROVE COMMUNICATION – Both professional couples counseling and professional marriage counseling are comprehensive.
+Each is careful to untangle who needs what, and why both participants feel deprived, aggrieved, angry and in need of reparation.
+The therapist takes an equitable position, aligning herself not with the individual, but with the potential health of the relationship.
 Very carefully, each partner’s wishes and disappointments are given voice, and the couple learns the art of empathy and compassion for self and other.

 SEX THERAPY – Frequently, sexual issues are included in this work.
-Impotence, disinterest, fantasy, infidelity and the entire, complex panoply of erotic life are part of the dialogue.
+Impotence, premature ejaculation, erectile dysfunction, failure to orgasm, menopause, disinterest, fantasy, infidelity and the entire, complex panoply of erotic life are part of the dialogue.
 Similarly, other life issues are also included in comprehensive marriage and couples counseling.
 Big areas of conflict include money, family and children.
 As the couple develops new bonds, areas of conflict and areas of sexual difficulty can begin to enter the treatment and gain resolution.

 UNDECIDED: SHOULD I STAY OR SHOULD I GO? – Discernment Counseling is specifically designed treatment for the struggling couple who may be on the brink, but who are not yet sure whether to get a divorce or whether to work on repairing the marriage.